kleberrangel/tigerlinux.github.io/recipes/networkapps/Piranha-LB-C6/RECIPE-Piranha-LB-For-SIP.md

 **NOTE:** In normal conditions, you don't need to disable the "port security" extension in the SIP Servers.
 It is just for "this balancing scenario" that you will need to do it.
 The way the whole solution is constructed need the openstack-instance-ports (neutron ports) fully free of normal anti-spoofing control in the SIP servers.
 About the load balancer, is mandatory to disable the port-security, as it will forward IP packets which source is not the load balancer servers (then, violating anti-spoofing rules).

-## How did we constructed the solution ?:
+## How it was constructed the whole solution ?:

 ### Piranha software installation and basic server setup: